akuklev/types-for-dummies/Introduction for mathematicians.md

 Expressions are to be understood as their parsing trees (we leave out all technicalities related to parsing, operator fixity, precedence and gathering rules; they are essential for convinience of notation, yet have nothing to do with the intrinsic structure of expressions).
-Formation rules have to be nonconflicting so every expression, if written out as a tree, can be considered its own canocical derivation tree.
+Formation rules have to be nonconflicting so every expression, if written out as a tree, can be considered its own canonical derivation tree.

 Type theories may also contain some (computation) rules defining allowed symbolic manipulations on expressions.
 Take a look at a definition of a notation for a monoid: